and Martin Oder

 - Allow sufficient time for the receipt of final tenders, which, as Article 47, Directive 2014/24/EU provides, must “take account of the complexity of the contract and the time required for drawing up tenders” and comply with the principle of equality of treatment as between bidders, and

-- For privately financed contracts, remind candidates that tenders should be based on committed finance.
+- For privately financed contracts, remind candidates that final tenders should be based on finally committed finance.

 The issues raised above show that the process of closing the dialogue is challenging (and derives from the effective conduct of the dialogue phase set out in an earlier article) but it is key for an awarding body to achieve the desired outcomes from the award process using the Competitive Dialogue procedure.

 In addition, by the time final tenders are called for, the awarding body needs, in practice, to have substantially completed the arrangements for the evaluation of final tenders and for the management of the execution of the contract, i.e. have the processes defined and the human resources identified.